nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/conda2.md

 conda config --get channels
 ```

-Lastly, add the `conda-forge` channel to move it to top of the list, following [Bioconda's recommended channel order](https://bioconda.github.io/user/install.html#set-up-channels):
+Lastly, add the `conda-forge` channel to move it to top of the list, following [Bioconda's recommended channel order](https://bioconda.github.io/user/install.html#set-up-channels).
+This is because many packages on bioconda rely on dependencies that are available on conda-forge, so we want conda to search for those dependencies before trying to install any bioinformatics software.

 ```
 conda config --add channels conda-forge